hashim222/hash-dental-care/README.md

                 ![Roboto font](static/images/readme-file-images/roboto-font.png)

     * ## User Stories
-        * As a site user I would like to have an option that, if I'm logged in, there will be an option of a logout button.
+        * As a site user I would like to have an option that, if I'm logged in, there will be an option of a logout.
-        * As a site user I would like to have cancel options in my already booked appointments so I can cancel my bookings.
+        * As a site user I would like to have a cancel option in my already booked appointments so I can cancel my bookings.
-        * As a site user I would like to have an edit option in my already booked appointment so i can update my details.
+        * As a site user I would like to have an edit button in my already booked appointment so i can update my details.
-        * As a site user I would like to see different treatment options in the book appointment form so i can select one.
+        * As a site user I would like to see a different treatment options in a booking form so i can select one.
-        * As a site user I would like to see different sectors of treatments with titles, images, and descriptions, so i can choose the right treatment.
+        * As a site user I would like to see a different sectors of treatments with titles, images, and descriptions, so i can choose the right treatment for myself.
         * As a site user I would like to have an emergency contact option so i can create an emergency appointment.
         * As a site user I would like to have a contact us option so i can contact the customer service team.
         * As a site user I would like to have a book appointment button that leads me to another page so i can fill in my details to book an appointment.
         * As a existing site user I would like to have a login form so i can see my appointments by logging in.
-        * As a site user I would like to have a registration form so i can create an account with the app.
+        * As a new site user I would like to have a registration form so i can create an account with the website.
-        * As a site user I would like to have multiple buttons to adjust my appointments so i can by select next to get to next page or by pressing prev to get back to the previous page.
+        * As a site user I would like to have multiple buttons to adjust my appointments so by selecting next button to get to the next page or by pressing prev to get back to the previous page.

     * ## Admin Stories
-        * As a site admin I would like to add treatments options inside the book appointments form using treatments models.
+        * As a site admin I would like to add treatments option inside the booking form using treatments models.
         * As a site admin I would like to add an approval option so that I can be control of users appointment approvel request.
         * As a site admin I would like to create base html file which contains header/nav and footer for multiple pages.
-        * As a site admin I would to add an option that if the user tries to book an appointment without login/sign up, users will be asked to login/sign up.
+        * As a site admin I would to add an option that if the user tries to book appointment without login/sign up, users will be asked to login/sign up.
         * As a site Admin I would like to redirect users to manage booking page after they submit an appointment form so they can see if their appointment is approved or not.
+        * As a site Admin I would like to add an option if user's are approved by admin they wont be able to update or cancel appointments.

     * ## Wireframes
         * Project wireframe was created by using [Balsamiq Wireframes](https://balsamiq.com/wireframes/)